chenlongos/Phytium-Car/README.md

-# raspi4-with-arceos-doc
+# usb-doc
-RasPi4 with ArceOS document for ChenLongOS
+USB with ArceOS document for ChenLongOS